Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?: Empirical Validation

+\textbf{Self-improving:} To enable self-improvement without relying on labeled data or external models, we leverage the output of \mymodel~ as training data.
+The refined response and the original model response are selected as positive-negative a pair if their constraint satisfaction rate gap is over 0.4.
+These pairs are further used for Direct Preference Optimization (DPO) tuning \citep{rafailov2024direct}.
+This allows the model to iteratively enhance its performance based on its outputs.
+For fine-tuning, we use Llama3.1-8B and Mistral-7B as the base models and apply LoRA \citep{hu2021lora} with a rank of 32 and an $\alpha$ value of 64.
+For DPO tuning, $ \beta $ is set as 0.2.

+The results, presented in Table \ref{tab:DPO}, demonstrate that DPO-tuned models (DPO-DVR) significantly outperform the vanilla model across all constraint levels, particularly at higher complexity levels.
+This highlights the effectiveness of the self-training approach in improving constraint adherence.

+\textbf{Additional Results}: Additional experimental results on models such as LLaMA 3.1-70B, LLaMA 3-8B, and GPT-4 can be found in Appendix \ref{sec:detaled_experiment}, along with some evaluations on the CoDI \citep{chen2024benchmarking} and IFeval \citep{zhou2023instruction} benchmarks.
+We also test DVR efficiency by testing the time used for inference and results are in Appendix \ref{sec:time}.
+Discussion on the influence of DVR on fluency and readability can be found in \ref{sec:descriptive}.

-\subsection{RQ2: Comparison across different constraint types}
+\subsection{RQ2: Comparison Across Different Constraint Types}

 Comparison across different constraint types is shown in Table \ref{tab:type_comparison} (warmstart).
 Coldstart results are provided in Table \ref{tab:type_comparison_cold} in Appendix \ref{sec:detaled_experiment}.
-The 21 constraints in ComplexInstruct are categorized into 8 general categories as shown in the table.
-We have the following observations. (i) We can find that length constraints are the most challenging constraints for every language model.
-Length constraints have three levels: a minimum or maximum word count, a minimum or maximum sentence count, and an exact number of paragraphs.
-The reason might be that there is a lack of instructions containing length constraints during the instruction-tuning process.
-As a result, the language model struggles to understand the relationship between the output and the specified length in the instruction.
-Moreover, LLMs must plan from the beginning of the generation process to not only meet the length constraint but also ensure that the response remains complete and coherent. (ii) Language constraints, which require the use of languages such as Italian, German, or Japanese, are the second most challenging.
+We have the following observations. (i) Length constraints are the most challenging: Every model struggles with length constraints, which include minimum/maximum word counts, sentence counts, and exact paragraph requirements.
+This difficulty likely stems from a lack of such constraints in instruction-tuning datasets, making it hard for models to map output structure to length requirements.
+Additionally, length constraints require models to plan responses from the outset while maintaining coherence and completeness. (ii) Language constraints, which require the use of languages such as Italian, German, or Japanese, are the second most challenging.
 This might be due to the limited multilingual capabilities of the LLMs. (iii) Punctuation constraint which requires LLMs not to use any commas in their responses, is especially challenging for Mistral-7B.
-However, our framework improves it significantly and triples the performance from 24\% to 73\% satisfaction rate.
-The reason might be that Mistral 7B tends to ignore this constraint and needs external feedback to correct the answer.
+However, our framework improves it significantly and triples the performance from 24\% to 73\%.
+DVR's feedback not only verifies correctness but also explicitly highlights the locations of commas, providing precise guidance.